satellite-games/.github/profile/README.md

 # Satellite Games

-## Who we are
+## 🛰️ Who we are

-Welcome to the GitHub organisation of Satellite Games, the (currently one-man) studio that develops and publishes the New Horizons tabletop game.
+Hi there! 👋 Welcome to the GitHub organisation of Satellite Games, the (currently one-man) studio that develops and publishes the New Horizons tabletop game.

-## Repositories
+## ⭐ Repositories

 Feel free to check out any (or all!) of our open-source repositories.